Phyllidiella cf. lizae Brunckhorst, 1993

 flatter body, lower tubercles, no black lines ascending the sides of the

-Phyllidiella cf. lizae is known from seven animals found
+Phyllidiella cf. lizae is known from several animals found

 in moderately exposed rocky habitats at a depth of 5-14 m (18-46 ft).

-Big Island and Oahu: known from Christmas Island and French Polynesia (perhaps, elsewhere in the Pacific).
+Big Island, Oahu and Kauai(?): known from Christmas Island and French Polynesia (perhaps, elsewhere in the Pacific).

 Taxonomic notes: While they were originally misidentified as juvenile Phyllidiella pustulosa, the DNA of the Kaneohe animals proved divergent from that species (Gustav Paulay, pers. com.).